Primark Co-Ords

 Discovery

-We began by grounding the project in research to understand user needs, industry patterns, and internal constraints.
+I began by grounding the project in research to understand user needs, industry patterns, and internal constraints.

 activities